svera/coreander/README.md

 * Otherwise, a simple `go build` or `go install` will do, although no version information will be added to the executable.

 ## How to use
 Coreander is designed to be run as a service managed by systemd or any other service manager.
-For example, in Raspbian, just create a file called `/etc/systemd/system/coreander.service` with the following contents:
+For example, in Raspberry Pi OS, just create a file called `/etc/systemd/system/coreander.service` with the following contents:

 ```
 [Unit]
 Description=coreander

 [Service]
-Type=simple
 Restart=always
 RestartSec=5s
 WorkingDirectory=<absolute path to directory which contains coreander binary>
 ExecStart=<absolute path to coreander binary>
 PermissionsStartOnly=true
-StandardOutput=syslog
-StandardError=syslog
 SyslogIdentifier=sleepservice
 User=<user which will execute this service>
 Environment="LIB_PATH=<absolute path to the library>"